elaniin/AccountKit-iOS-Swift/README.md

-# Facebook AccountKit using Swift
+# Facebook Account Kit using Swift
-This is a basic Xcode project based in __Swift__ that help you to understand how __"Facebook AccountKit"__ works, you can use this project as a basic for a new project or you can take part of the code to facilitate the integration into an existing project.
+This is a basic Xcode project based in __Swift__ that help you to understand how __"Facebook Account Kit"__ works, you can use this project as a basic for a new project or you can take part of the code to facilitate the integration into an existing project.

 ![alt tag](https://elaniin.com/github/ACKI1.PNG) ![alt tag](https://elaniin.com/github/ACKI2.PNG) ![alt tag](https://elaniin.com/github/ACKI3.PNG)